Counsellors & Psychotherapists

 Counsellor or Psychotherapist?

-There are four main Counselling and Psychotherapy professional bodies in the UK who have online registers where you can check the details and professional standing of your prospective therapist.
+There are four main Counselling and Psychotherapy professional bodies in the UK that have online registers where you can check the details and professional standing of your prospective therapist.

 - BCP (The British Psychoanalytic Council)